 Thank you for visiting my website and for taking the time to browse or even comment on my stories.
-I do a lot of research for my historical novel and I share here the most interesting facts I come across.
+I do a lot of research for my novels and I share here the most interesting facts I come across.
 The origin of my fascination with volatile history is here.

 My own story began in 1977 in Galați, Romania.
 I spent my childhood reading and writing, not really aware of the hard lives my grownups had inside the closed borders of our communist country.
 I was lucky to live through the fall of the Iron Curtain, to study computers when they were “the future,” and to get hired out of college by Microsoft.
 My years at Xbox were a wonderful opportunity to grow, to learn, and to make friends.
 In 2005—and still a bookworm—I left software development and returned to my childhood passions: reading and writing.
 Nonfiction and fiction.
 This time in English.

 I now live in Seattle, Washington, a place designated by UNESCO a City of Literature in 2017.
-I earned a Master of Fine Arts in Creative Writing at Goddard College in 2009 and worked as an assistant editor for Goddard’s The Pitkin Review.
+I earned a Master of Fine Arts in Creative Writing at Goddard College in 2009 and my writing has been published in The Write Launch, Dilema Veche (Romania), European Weekly, SIFF’s Reel News, and Goddard’s The Pitkin Review where I later served as an editor.
 My undergraduate studies include a Bachelor’s degree in Computer Science from the Polytechnic University of Bucharest, Romania in 2000, and a certificate in nonfiction writing from the University of Washington Extension in 2006.

-Recent writing awards and recognition include an honorable mention in the 2018 SAWG Writing Contest, and being a finalist in the 2017 Tucson Festival of Books Literary Awards and the 2017 PNWA Literary Contest.
+Recent writing awards and recognition include an honorable mention in the 2018 San Antonio Writers’ Guild Annual Writing Contest, and being a finalist in the 2017 Pacific Northwest Writers Association Literary Contest and the 2017 Tucson Festival of Books Literary Awards.

 If you have a great story drawn from real-life events that you want to post on this site, please write directly to me using the contact form below.
 Or send me constructive feedback about my work.
 And thank you!